Valley Forge National Historical Park

 But there's so much more to these 3,500 acres.

 Discovering the many joys of Valley Forge is like peeling the proverbial onion:

-Visitors come to delve into its stirring history, but they quickly come to appreciate an oasis of natural beauty that changes character and tone with the passing of each season.
+Visitors come to delve into its stirring history, but they quickly come to appreciate an oasis of natural beauty, especially in fall when the park becomes a canvas of red, orange and yellow.

 Their kids experience the honor of wearing a Colonial uniform and the discipline of marching in formation, except that in these ranks, giggling is permitted.

-Photographers quickly fill memory cards with hundreds of postcard-worthy shots, capturing fields of flowers, stately monuments and colorful fowl on their yearly migration routes.
+Photographers quickly fill memory cards with hundreds of postcard-worthy shots, capturing the brilliant foliage that surrounds stately monuments and colorful fowl on their yearly migration routes.
 Artists capture its vistas in every medium from watercolor to crayon.
 Open-air musicians play in counterpoint to songbirds.

 Fitness fans don running shoes, cross-country skis or cycling outfits to pit themselves against its 20 miles of trails.
 They quickly discover that the same hills and overlooks that General Washington used defensively now provide a workout that leaves them panting.
 The Valley Forge Revolutionary 5-Mile Run®, being held on April 19 in conjunction with National Parks Week, is celebrating 10 years this year.
 Runners and walkers of all ages and skill levels are invited to Conquer the Valley and support the mission of Valley Forge National Historical Park.

 Modern patriots enjoy a rigorous schedule of speakers and panel discussions that frame the actions of our Continental Army in today's terms.
 They come away with the sobering reminder that although our struggle for freedom occurred more than 200 years ago, its defenders are no less active in the 21st century.